django-cms/django-cms/docs/whoisbehind/index.rst

 any decisions concerning its development.

-As a non-profit organization the django CMS Association is dependent on donations to fulfill its mission, which is based on the following three statements:
+As a non-profit organization the django CMS Association is dependent on donations to fulfil its mission, which is based on the following three statements:

 * Innovate and lead
 * Foster contribution
 * Drive adoption

 The best way to donate is to become a member of the association and pay membership fees.
-The funding is funneled back into core development and community projects.
+The funding is funnelled back into core development and community projects.

 * `Sign up for more information about becoming a member of the dCA <https://www.django-cms.org/en/sign-up/>`_